Award-winning author and school librarian. Writer of young adult and middle-grade mysteries.

 Since that didn't work out, I became a teacher, a librian, and a writer of mysteries and magic.
 I currently live with my family in Mark Twain’s boyhood home town of Hannibal, Missouri, located on the Mississippi River.
-When I’m not planning a murder (mystery), I can be spotted around town eavesdropping and spying on the tourists for my next book.
+When I’m not planning a murder (mystery), I can be spotted around town spying on the tourists for my next book.
 Shh!
 Don’t give away my secret.
 They think I’m one of them.

 My first book Free Runner, published by Saguaro Books, was an Honorable Mention winner in the Purple Dragonfly Book Awards.